-- Nurse Cara actively walks the building to keep an eye on children watching for signs of illness and conducts temperature checks at 11:00 am.
+- Nurse Cara actively walks the building to keep an eye on children watching for signs of illness.
 We have also increased Nurse Cara's hours to have her at school when children arrive and to conduct temperature checks.
 An isolation room has been set up with provisions to care for sick children.

 - Families are complying with all protocols and following our wellness policies.
 We appreciate how well everyone is cooperating and for the advice our Parent Advisory Council provides.

 - Even with all these measures, nothing is 100% effective in preventing illness but it can significantly reduce the chances of spreading illness.